DarkRinzler/MySQl-HackerRank/README.md

 # MySQl-HackerRank
-The repository contains the solution of the MySql challenges in the HackerRank website.
+The repository contains the solutions of the MySql challenges on the HackerRank website.